syncfusion-content/javascript-docs/js/Diagram/Connector.md

 </table>

-The default value for the connector constraints property is ej.datavisualization.Diagram.ConnectorConstraints.Default.
+The default value for the `connector`'s `constraints` property is `ej.datavisualization.Diagram.ConnectorConstraints.Default`.

 **Example**

-The following code illustrates how to disable select constraints of connector.
+The following code illustrates how to disable `select` constraints of `connector`.
 Disabling select constraints does not allow you to select connector.

 {% highlight js %}